timani/kb-docker/README.md

-# A Docker image for validating and deploying Knowledge Base Articles
+# Docker image for validating and deploying Knowledge Base Articles

+A small Docker image to validate and build articles so they can be validated and published to the Pivotal Knowledge Base.
+For more information on how to build and customize the image, review the [Documentation].

 ## Table of Contents

 -   [Overview]
 -   [Quickstart]
--   [Handbooks]
+-   [Developers]

 ## Overview